 Before investing in a customer success solution, request that the marketing or sales team get introduced to existing clients and inquire about their experiences implementing, using and maintaining the solution.
 For example, if you are considering investing in Gainsight, as your software of choice, you may want to search online reviews or become a member of the Gainsight online community to read what their customers say.

-4. Consider the integration other customer data points
+4. Consider the integration of other customer data points

 It is too common to find that you purchased a CSM system that will not integrate well with your other systems such as your company’s CRM system, marketing, services, support, surveys, eLearning, advocacy and billing.
-The hardest integration that I see with clients is with the usage database, if one exists.
+The hardest integration that I see with clients is with the user database if one exists.

 You can find out whether the customer success software can integrate well with your existing customer databases and tools by consulting the vendor.
 Alternatively, you can find out from existing customers of the software.
 If you have multiple databases you’re planning to pull data from, or if the data integration is expected to be complex – allow enough time to launch, plan for a multi-phase approach to accelerate first value delivered and finally, seriously consider working with a consulting firm to help you implement the solution.